tsunamishadow/bonusheroes/generalpatchnotes.md

 ### LIFESTEALER:

+-   Agility gain increased from 1.9 to 2.4
 -   Feast changed from 4.5/5.5/6.5/7.5% of Current Health to 1.75/2.5/3.25/4% of Max Health
 -   Level 25 Talent changed from +2% Current Health to +1% Max Health

+### LINA

+- Base armor increased by 2

 ### LION: